-A SCA can be carried out during the ongoing operation, management and maintenance of an existing built asset, whether a building or infrastructure, to look at the nature of the security-minded approach being adopted in relation to it.
+A SCA can be carried out during the ongoing operation, management and maintenance of existing smart, connected and autonomous assets to look at the nature of the security-minded approach being adopted in relation to them.

 A suitable individual who will be responsible for initiating and managing the associated SCA process should be nominated.
 The individual fulfilling this role should be employed by, or report directly to, the asset owner's organisation.